 Over at Disney World, one-of-a-kind-rides include Spaceship Earth, World of Avatar and Kilimanjaro Safaris.
-The new Toy Story Land is also set to open at Disney world later this year.
+There are also unique areas, such as Toy Story land.

 If you’re comparing Disney World vs Disneyland in terms of rides, there are about 30 attractions which are unique to Disneyland compared to around 26 at Disney World.

 Space Mountain Disney World vs Disneyland